 Talcum powder manufacturer Johnson & Johnson faces thousands of lawsuits related to the possibility that its talcum powder products, including Baby Powder and Shower to Shower, may cause an increased risk of mesothelioma and ovarian cancer.

-In addition to claiming the powder caused or contributed to their cancers, they claim that Johnson & Johnson and other manufacturers of talcum powder products have been hiding the truth about how dangerous its products are for decades.
+In addition to claiming that baby powder products caused or contributed to their cancers, they claim that Johnson & Johnson and other manufacturers of talcum powder products have been hiding the truth about how dangerous their products are for decades.

 Talc was once the primary ingredient in baby powders and many other powder products and is still widely used today.
 Talc works well to soak up oil, sweat, and other moisture to keep the skin dry.
 For this reason, it is often used on the face, genitals, and to prevent diaper rash.

 However, the rocks that talc is mined from are also a source of asbestos.
 Once a frequently used building material, asbestos exposure is now known as the cause of mesothelioma and other types of lung cancer.
 This means that talc-based baby powders or body powders could also contain asbestos, although Johnson & Johnson denies this claim.

 In fact, Johnson & Johnson still claims its products are safe and have not issued any warnings about their use.